xentixar/sockeon/README.md

-# Socklet
+# Sockeon

-Welcome to Socklet!
+Welcome to Sockeon!
 A framework-agnostic PHP WebSocket and HTTP server library that provides attribute-based routing and powerful namespaces and rooms functionality.

 ## Features